amandeepmittal/amanhimself.dev/src/pages/now.md

 - 💻 16-inch MacBook Pro (2023) with M3 chip.
 This is on-the-go machine.
 - ⌨️ Keychron K3 Pro with Gateron Brown switches.
 - 🎮 Nintendo Switch for Breath of the Wild and a Steam Deck.
-- 📖 I use the Kindle app on my mobile device for most of my reading, both non-fiction and fiction.
+- 📖 I use the Kindle app on my mobile device for most of my reading.

 > Looking for more information about me, or my past work experience?
 See the [About](/about) page or see my [LinkedIn](https://www.linkedin.com/in/aman-mittal-05a239117/) for a general summary of my employment history.